Andrew Garfield & Maya Hawke's New Movie Exposes The Dark Underbelly of Vlog Squads

 While Mainstream definitely takes on a satirical bent — how do you stay anti-mainstream when you are the influencer? — YouTubers seem to be in on the joke.
 The trailer features cameos from Jake Paul, Patrickstarrr, and Juanpa Zurita, who all star as themselves in the film.

-Mainstream will be released on VOD on May 7.
+Mainstream will be released on digital platforms and VOD on May 7.
 Watch the full trailer below: